Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 Personalising spaces for individuals with dementia is comforting and beneficial in maintaining their cognitive abilities and emotional well-being.

-By incorporating personalised decor and -triggering objects into their environment, you can help them connect to their past experiences, reinforce a sense of identity, and reduce anxiety.
+By incorporating personalised decor and memory-triggering objects into their environment, you can help them connect to their past experiences, reinforce a sense of identity, and reduce anxiety.

 Incorporating personalised items into the living space can be simple yet powerful.